-The MLS is an additional tax that needs to be paid if you don't have eligible private hospital cover and have a taxable income over $90,000 as a single of $180,000 as a couple/family.
+The MLS is an additional tax that needs to be paid if you don't have eligible hospital cover and have a taxable income over $93,000 as a single or $186,000 as a couple/family.
 It can be up to 1.5% extra tax depending on your income.

 People may have to pay the Medicare levy surcharge if they or any of their dependants do not have eligible cover and they are:

-Frank's Minimum Working Visa cover is not an eligible hospital cover when it comes to the Medicare Levy Surcharge and will not exempt an overseas visitor from paying the tax (if their taxable income is above the listed amounts).
+Frank's Overseas Visitor Health Covers are not eligible hospital covers when it comes to the Medicare Levy Surcharge and will not exempt an overseas visitor from paying the tax (if their taxable income is above the listed amounts)

 Non-hospital treatment and other health expenses

-A second type of private health insurance, Extras cover, helps cover the cost of healthcare-related expenses charged by non-hospital healthcare professionals such as dentists, podiatrists, chiropractors, optometrists, physiotherapists and more.
+A second type of private health insurance, extras cover, helps cover the cost of healthcare-related expenses charged by non-hospital healthcare professionals such as dentists, chiropractors, optometrists, physiotherapists and more.
 Medicare usually does not cover non-hospital treatments and services such as these.
-Australian citizens who need these services either pay for them in full or buy Extras cover from a private health insurer to help pay for the cost.
-Working or student visa visitors to Australia have the same choice.

 Frank’s Mid Plus Bundle can help offset some of the cost of services like these as it has an element of extras cover attached to the product.
 If you are needing to see a dentist or physio, you can simply swipe your Frank membership card and benefits will automatically apply to the provider, so you only have to pay the difference between what the provider charges and what Frank has paid.
 Frank’s Mid Plus Bundle allows you to claim up to 65% back on the following services: General Dental, Optical, Physiotherapy, Chiropractic, Osteopathy, Remedial Massage, Acupuncture & Myotherapy.